 According to the United Nations Environmental Programme, more than 8 million tonnes of plastics enter the ocean each year.

 How Are Plastics Affecting Poorer Countries?

-	Single-use plastic waste regularly clog sewers, cause flooding and create breeding ground for mosquitoes.
-This can increase the risk of vector-borne diseases such as malaria and lymphatic filariasis in some poorer countries in Sub-Saharan Africa and South-East Asia.
+Single-use plastics waste regularly clog sewers, cause flooding and create a breeding ground for mosquitoes.
+This can increase the risk of vector-borne diseases — including malaria and lymphatic filariasis — in some poorer countries in Sub-Saharan Africa and South-East Asia.

 Plastic Pollution in Ghana

 Plastics covering a beach in Jamestown, a district near the center of Accra, Ghana's capital city.
 Plastic Pollution in Ghana/ October 2018.
 Photo Credit: Muntaka Chasant

 Waste infrastructure has failed to keep up with Ghana's economic growth, leaving its capital (Accra) drowning in plastic trash.